 We’re one of only 1% of business schools globally to achieve the 'Triple Crown' accreditation.
 We are a member of the prestigious QTEM network.

 We are first in Asia Pacific in Cognitive and Behavioural Economics, Health Economics and Econometrics (RePEc)

-We have a four-star rating (above world standard) in Business, Management and Marketing from ERA
+We have a four-star rating in Applied Economics, Banking and Finance and Business and Management from ERA

 We have been rated as a five-star institution by QS

-We have a five-star rating (well above world standard) in Accounting, Econometrics and Economics from ERA
+We have a five-star rating in Accounting, Econometrics and Marketing from ERA

 Monash is in the top 100 universities for Business and Economics (76-100 group*) according to the ARWU